nottrobin/robinwinslow.uk/_posts/2015-03-05-a-seachange-in-front-end-best-practice.md

 Even with the most progressive strategy, I doubt anyone will be brave enough to drop decent HTTP/1 performance until at least 2016, as this is when nginx support should land; Windows 10 and therefore IE 11 will have had some time to gain traction and of course Internet Explorer market share in general will have [continued to drop][1] in favour of Chrome and Firefox.

-So TL;DR: be ready to change your ways, but don't worry about it just yet.
+So TL;DR: Front-end developers should be ready to change our ways, but we don't worry about it just yet.

 [1]: http://en.wikipedia.org/wiki/Usage_share_of_web_browsers#mediaviewer/File:Usage_share_of_web_browsers_(Source_StatCounter).svg